rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 - `k` and `up`
 - `l` and `right`

 At first, it may appear that these commands were chosen at random.
 After all, who ever heard of using "l" for right?
-But actually, there is a very good reason for these choices: Moving the cursor is the most common thing you do in an editor, and these keys are on the [home row](https://simple.wikipedia.org/wiki/Home_row) of your right hand.
+But actually, there is a very good reason for these choices: Moving the cursor is the most common thing you do in an editor, and these keys are on the [home row](https://simple.wikipedia.org/wiki/Home_row) of your right hand, assuming you are on the [QWERTY](https://en.wikipedia.org/wiki/QWERTY) keyboard layout.
 In other words, these commands are placed where you can type them the fastest (especially when you type with 10 fingers).

 ## Deleting Characters

-To delete a character, move the cursor over it and type "i" to start insert, then type "backspace" to delete a character on the left side, or type "delete" to delete a character on the right side.
-For example, move cursor to the beginning of the 1st line, type "i" to start insert, then type "delete" for 7 times to delete "A very ".
+To delete a character, move the cursor over it and type "i" to start insert, then type "backspace" to delete a character on the left, or type "delete" to delete a character on the right.
+For example, move cursor to the beginning of the first line, type "i" to start insert mode, then type "delete" for 7 times to delete "A very ".
 The result should look like:

 ```text
 +---------------------------------------+